Extreme Leadership Extravaganza

 Youth Executive Committee

-The Youth Executive Committee is a program in the Boy Scouts of America established by the Patriots’ Path Council.
-This committee consists of male and female representatives, ages 14-20, from the Order of the Arrow, Venturing, Exploring, Sea Scouts, National Youth Leadership Training Staff, and the Council Youth Leadership Award recipients.
+The Youth Executive Committee is a program within the Boy Scouts of America established in 2008 by the Patriots’ Path Council.
+This committee is open to male and female representatives, ages 14-20, from the Order of the Arrow, Venturing, Exploring, Sea Scouting, Boy Scouting, Camp Staff, Council Youth Leadership Award recipients, as well as youth not currently in Scouting.

 If you are interested in joining the YEC, please fill out this application.

-The Youth Executive Committee is an organization that brings together leaders and innovators from the fields of Boy Scouting, Venturing, Exploring, Sea Scouting, and the Order of the Arrow to demonstrate the excellence of the youth within the Patriots’ Path Council.
-By providing training, leadership development opportunities, and community outreach programs, the Youth Executive Committee is one of the premiere developers of principled youth leaders within the council.
-By working together with their peers, Youth Executive Committee members are able to develop their problem solving, public speaking, and communication skills by using their knowledge to assist and empower youth to be the best they can be.
+The Youth Executive Committee is an organization that brings together motivated young adults to demonstrate the excellence of the youth within the Patriots’ Path Council.
+This is accomplished by providing training, leadership development opportunities, and beneficial community outreach programs to those in and out of scouting.
+By working with peers, Youth Executive Committee members develop their problem solving, public speaking, and communication skills by using their knowledge to assist and empower youth to be the best leaders that they can be.

 The Youth Executive Committee is an organization dedicated to creating youth excellence by working with leaders and innovators within Patriots’ Path Council.
 To continue developing this this excellence, the vice presidents, the members, and I are dedicated to providing the highest quality of education and service to advance the aims of Scouting within the council and abroad.
 Since coming into this position, I have been amazed by the level of dedication and commitment each member has brought to bear.
 It is with this dedication to service and commitment to Scouting that has propelled the Youth Executive Committee, in only a short time, to the success that it has and will continue to be synonymous with.
 As I look towards the future, I believe that the Youth Executive Committee will continue to exceed my expectations and grow to be a pillar of youth representation within the council